 2. Plan and don’t leave anything up to chance

-Find a place to stay before you travel, make sure you have some backup if it falls through, and make sure you understand a bit of the language.
+Find a place to stay before travel, have some backup if it falls through, and ensure you understand a bit of the language.

 The last thing you want is to be lost in a country with no backup plan or exit strategy, so plan and don’t leave anything up to chance.
-Anticipate dangers before you arrive in the country, and you’ll feel a lot safer and in control of your circumstances.
+Anticipate dangers before you arrive in the country, and you’ll feel safer and in control of your circumstances.

 3. Overcoming your fear of flying

-A fear of flying is widespread among first-time travelers.
+A fear of flying is widespread among first-time travellers.
 Even those that travel regularly might find it challenging to break free from their fears of flying.

 Traveling by plane is one of the safest methods of travel.
 Still, crowded airports, long waits at security checkpoints, and baggage restrictions can make flying a nightmare when you have a disability.

 - Keep an eye on the flight attendants.
-They’ve been flying for an incredibly long time and aren’t afraid of flying, so if their expression and attitude when reacting to things like turbulence can help soothe your worries.
+They’ve been flying for an incredibly long time and aren’t afraid of flying, so their expression and attitude when reacting to things like turbulence can help soothe your worries.